 Boston Saves is the new CSA program for the City of Boston.
 By supplying K2 kindergarteners with CSAs, Boston Saves aims to help families build their financial capabilities and save for their children’s post-secondary education and training.
-In addition to CSAs, Boston Saves will provide families with a $50 seed in each account, an online platform to track savings online, opportunities to earn bonus savings, and financial literacy events to make saving fun.
+In addition to CSAs, Boston Saves will provide families with a $50 seed in each account, opportunities to earn Boston Saves Dollars, and financial literacy events to make saving fun.

 See video of the Boston Saves family welcome night at Harvard-Kent Elementary School in Charlestown: